WURFL Microservice for AWS Marketplace

-Using WURFL Microservice for AWS (Basic, Standard or Professional Edition) will allow you to run your own WURFL-based device detection service in your hosting infrastructure by deploying familiar AWS AMI images.
+Using WURFL Microservice for AWS will allow you to run your own WURFL-based device detection service in your hosting infrastructure by deploying familiar AWS AMI images.
 If you are not familiar with AWS and the possibilities of the Amazon Cloud infrastructure, here is a good place to get started.

 Given an HTTP Request and a device capability name, the WURFL Client API will return the corresponding property value.